sliceofcake/PixivMediaScraper/README.md

 : -> ： [special filename character in Apple OSs]
 . -> 。 (only in cases of lone "." and lone "..") [path navigation]
 I have a bad feeling this may not cover every case.
 I hope that this is a good attempt at preventing pixiv usernames from doing anything unexpected.
 • Wherever you have two forward slashes together in your userID text file, those slashes and everything after them until the end of the line will be ignored by the parser.
-For example, the following line can be in your userID text file:
+For example, the following lines can be in your userIDA.txt file:
 ```
 299299 // @ekureea on twitter
 // !!!
 HERE check if @ekureea has posted any twitter-exclusive artwork